Top 10 Sports Team Logos and What Makes Them Awesome

 Then again, as one of the most popular NBA teams on the East Coast, it doesn't need to.

-While the soft orange and blue colours have remained similar throughout the team's history, the thing that makes this logo so compelling is the perspective.
+While the soft orange and blue colours have remained similar throughout the team's history, the thing that makes the sports team logos so compelling is the perspective.

 The facing-upward angle gives off a strong, “larger than life” vibe, which is both reflective of the team and the city they play in.